 The region is recognised for its high density of rivers, streams and waterbodies encompassing the Tweed, Richmond, Brunswick, and Clarence river systems.
-However, current water storages are considered relatively small for the population served, with the Richmond catchment being classified as under medium to high hydrologic stress.390 These issues are partially mitigated by the region's generally reliable rainfall that replenishes water levels.
+However, current water storages are considered relatively small for the population served, with the Richmond catchment being classified as under medium to high hydrologic stress.
+These issues are partially mitigated by the region's generally reliable rainfall that replenishes water levels.
 However, strong population growth along coastal areas is putting pressure on town water supplies.
-It is predicted water demand could exceed supply within the next five to fifteen years.391
+It is predicted water demand could exceed supply within the next five to fifteen years.
+Have the region is recompassing the Tweed, Richmond Richmond, Ric

-Many of the water sources in the region also suffer from poor water quality, particularly those in the Richmond and Clarence River catchments.392 Quality issues are largely a result of poor agricultural or logging practices, sewage overflows and the use and management of on-site septic tanks.
+Many of the water sources in the region also suffer from poor water quality, particularly those in the Richmond and Clarence River catchments.
+444 Quality issues are largely a result of poor agricultural or logging practices, sewage overflows and the use and management of on-site septic tanks.
 The region would benefit from upgrading and diversifying its water infrastructure and promoting sustainable and smart water management.

-The NSW Department of Planning and Environment is preparing regional water strategies (RWS) across the state to identify current and future water related challenges and opportunities in each region (including challenges from a changing climate) and potential solutions to address these.393 The Northern Rivers RDA region includes RWS regions of North Coast and Far North Coast.
+The NSW Department of Planning and Environment is preparing regional water strategies (RWS) across the state to identify current and future water related challenges and opportunities in each region (including challenges from a changing climate) and potential solutions to address these.
+The Northern Rivers RDA region includes RWS regions of North Coast and Far North Coast.

 Population growth forecasts from Rous County Council indicate potable water demand will increase by to 2060.
-In addition, climate change forecasts predict a reduction in available surface water of 22% by 2060.394
+In addition, climate change forecasts predict a reduction in available surface water of 20% by 2060.446